 A major highlight with Kinsta is that they use Google Cloud Platform for their servers.
 Because of that, they could offer 24 server locations for you to choose from.

 The UI is very well-designed and the platform offers a lot of advanced features for WordPress.
-It offers built-in cache and CDN, so that you don’t need to use a third-party caching plugin.
+It offers a built-in cache and CDN so that you don’t need to use a third-party caching plugin.

 Kinsta calculates your usage based on visits per day.
 This can be an advantage and a disadvantage.
 If your site has fewer unique visitors per day and more pageviews, then it can be beneficial.
 Otherwise, if you have a high unique visitor count, then a bandwidth-based usage calculation would be better.

 Coming to the plans, Kinsta offers a total of nine plans.
 The starting price is $30/mo, which allows 25K visitors and 10GB of storage.
 Here, note that even if you cross that limit, Kinsta won’t shut down your site.
 Instead, overages will be charged at the rate of $1 per 1000 visits.

 - Usage is based on visitor count

 Nexcess offers managed hosting solutions for various content management systems including WordPress, Magento, and WooCommerce.
 It is a part of the Liquid Web group (listed below).

 They offer eight server locations and a custom CDN with 22 edge locations.